Get Out of Debt: 8 Tips to Achieve Lasting Change 2021 (A Holistic Approach)

 What naturally comes up?

-These limiting beliefs are working on a subconscious level.
+Limiting beliefs are subconscious.
 Most of the time, we are not aware of it until we slow down by observing and asking ourselves questions.
 Read You Are a Badass at Making Money by Jen Sincero (audible).
 She goes deep into money and our relationship with it.

 Other Examples of Limiting Beliefs: